Is DVC Right for You?

 Seasons matter more than most people expect.
 Traveling in the low season stretches your points.
 Peak weeks devour them.
 Christmas and spring break can feel painful.
 You may love those times, but your point balance won’t.

 Many families end up shifting travel dates to protect their points.
 That can mean cheaper trips, but less convenience.
-An industry study shows members often travel off-peak after two years of ownership, according to TravelPulse, Disney Vacation Club.
+Members often travel off-peak after two years of ownership as they learn their patterns.

 Over time, most members relax.
 They learn their patterns.
 They stop obsessing over every point.
 The system starts to feel normal.
 But the first two years can be bumpy.
 Expect some frustration, some learning, and a few mistakes.
 That’s part of the process.